 The separate, but related, Executive Order 13324 (September 23, 2001) authorizes the President to freeze the assets of and bar U.S. transactions with entities determined to be supporting international terrorism.
-Iranian entities named and sanctioned under this order are in the tables at the end of CRS Report RL32048, Iran: U.S. Concerns and Policy Responses, by Kenneth Katzman.
+This Order, issued two weeks after the September 11 attacks, was intended to primarily target Al Qaeda related entities.
+However, it has increasingly been applied to Iranian entities.
+Such Iran-related entities named and sanctioned under this order are in the tables at the end of CRS Report RL32048, Iran: U.S. Concerns and Policy Responses, by Kenneth Katzman.
 Those tables also include the names of Iranian entities sanctioned by the United Nations.